tabuna/breadcrumbs/README.md

 ## Credits

 For several years, I successfully used the [Dave James Miller](https://github.com/davejamesmiller/laravel-breadcrumbs) package to solve my problems, but he stopped developing and supporting it.
 After a long search for alternatives, I liked the [Dwight Watson](https://github.com/dwightwatson) package, but the isolation of breadcrumbs from the announcement of the routes did not give me rest.
-That's why I created this package, it uses the code of both previous packages.
+That's why I created this package.
+It uses the code of both previous packages.

 ## License